-On September 29, 2017, CFC entered into a loan agreement with Former Parent providing a secured line of credit, bearing interest at a competitive rate per annum.
-The loan is secured by numismatic and semi-numismatic products.
-As of December 31, 2017 and June 30, 2017, the aggregate carrying value of this loan was\$1.5 million and \$0.0 million, respectively, and is shown on the condensed consolidated balance sheets as a component of secured loans receivable (see Note 5).
+On September 19, 2017, CFC entered into a loan agreement with Stack's Bowers providing a secured line of credit, bearing interest at a competitive rate per annum, with a maximum borrowing line of \$5.3 million.
+The loan is secured by precious metals, numismatic products.
+As ofMarch 31, 2018 and June 30, 2017, the aggregate carrying value of this loan was \$3.0 million and \$0.0 million, respectively.